ajgorhoe/CodeDocumentation/README.md

 See [LICENSE.md](https://github.com/ajgorhoe/CodeDocumentation/blob/main/LICENSE.md) ([local version](./LICENSE.md)) for license information.

 Disclaimer:
-The repository owner reserves the right to change the license to one of the permissive open source licenses, such as the Apache-2 or MIT license.
+The repository owner reserves the right to change the license to any of the permissive open source licenses, such as the Apache-2 or MIT license.